AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

 However, with Google Cloud Functions’ IAM roles you can list the permissions that are contained in each role.
 Roles can be granted to users on an entire project or on individual functions.
 Though there are more features in Alpha version soon to be released publicly.

 Triggers & Types

 Event sources (triggers) are custom events that invoke your serverless function.
-Talking of AWS Lambda, currently, it gives you the feature for invocation over HTTPS.
-This can be done by defining a custom REST API and an endpoint using API Gateway.
+AWS Lambda gives you the feature for invocation over HTTPS defined by a custom REST API and an endpoint using API Gateway.

-Comparatively, with Azure Functions, there are few Microsoft services that work as an event source for the function.
-These are CosmosDB, Queue Storage, Service Bus and Table Storage.
+With Azure Functions, there are few Microsoft services such as CosmosDB, Queue Storage, Service Bus and Table Storage.
 However, one advance feature is that external HTTP and Webhooks (from GitHub) can be used for invocation, along with APIM, function proxy and bindings.

 Google Cloud Functions supports HTTP triggers provides that you need to specify while creating your function endpoint and these works only synchronously.
 Apart from this, Cloud Storage and Cloud Pub/Sub can work as event sources.
 There are more event sources though they are in Beta version: Firebase Authentication, Real-time Database, Analytics for Firebase and Cloud Firestore.

 Applications with serverless architecture, where functions start, execute and finish in a matter of milliseconds, do not preserve state.
 Each function is completely independent and data cannot be saved in the container, which is demolished when the function completes its task.